 The Perfect Mother of the Bride Gift February 18, 2017 23:58

-Mai told me she wanted to show her daughter how much she loved her.
+Mai told me she wanted to show her daughter how much she loved her and she thought that a bespoke wedding quilt would be the perfect unique gift.

 We are so delighted Jennifer's Keepsake Memory Quilts from baby clothes received a raving review and was endorsed by Top Mummy Blogger in the UK Sally Whittle of Whose The Mummy.